Solving Imperfect Information Games Using Decomposition: Subgame Strategy Re-Solving

-The problems that arise with re-solving the subgame are related to the counterfactual values at the root of the subgame.
-In rock-paper-scissors, the player one counterfactual values for $R$, $P$, and $S$ are all $0$ in an equilibrium profile.
+Our new method of re-solving subgames relies on summarising a subgame strategy with the opponent's counterfactual values $v_{opp}(I)$ for all information sets $I$ at the root of the subgame. $v_{opp}(I)$ gives the ``what-if'' value of our opponent reaching the subgame through information set $I$, if they changed their strategy so that $\pi_{opp}(I)=1$.
+In rock-paper-scissors, the player one counterfactual values for $R$, $P$, and $S$ are all $0$ in the equilibrium profile.
 When player two always played rock in the example above, the player one counterfactual values for $R$, $P$, and $S$ were $0$, $1$, and $-1$ respectively.
-Because the counterfactual value for $P$ was higher than the equilibrium value of $0$, player one had an incentive to switch to playing paper.
-That is, they could change their policy to convert the larger ``what-if'' counterfactual value of paper into a higher expected utility.
+Because the counterfactual value for $P$ was higher than the original equilibrium value of $0$, player one had an incentive to switch to playing $P$.
+That is, they could change their trunk policy to convert a larger ``what-if'' counterfactual value into a higher expected utility by playing $P$.

-In rock-paper-scissors, the player two equilibrium policy of choosing to play rock, paper, or scissors uniformly at random is the unique strategy which gives player one a counterfactual value of $0$ for $R$, $P$, and $S$.
-If we knew the counterfactual values in an equilibrium profile were $0$, and we then found a player two strategy which did not let player one have higher counterfactual values, we would have correctly recovered the player two equilibrium strategy.

-This can be generalised beyond equilibrium play.
-If the recovered subgame strategy does not allow a best response opponent to have counterfactual values which are larger than the counterfactual values for a best response to our original strategy, then our worst case performance is no worse when using the recovered strategy.